Questions or concerns? Call us at Attleboro-Cumberland Oral Surgeons, Inc. Phone Number 508-699-0449

 If you are currently taking an anti-coagulant medication such as coumadin, we may ask at the time of your consultation to discontinue use for a short period of time prior to your surgery to avoid any bleeding issues.
 We will have you restart your medication the day after your surgery.
 These recommendations would be obtained by discussion with your prescribing physician.
 In most cases, however, anti-coagulant medications do not need to be discontinued.
 This does need to be determined prior to surgery.

-If you have any questions regarding your medication or pre medication please call our office at Attleboro Falls MA Office Phone Number 508-699-0449.
+If you have any questions regarding your medication or pre medication please call our office at Attleboro-Cumberland Oral Surgeons, Inc. Phone Number 508-699-0449.